loading

 Even the most well-built red light therapy panel is only effective when used correctly.
 Two critical parameters to master for therapy success are the distance between the panel and your skin, and the duration of each session.

-Effective red light therapy requires that the light energy reaches the cells in proper doses without causing damage or undue heat exposure.
+Effective red light therapy at home requires that the light energy reaches the cells in proper doses without causing damage or undue heat exposure.
 The intensity of light diminishes as the distance from the source increases due to dispersion and absorption by air.
 Therefore, adhering to manufacturer guidelines and experimental recommendations can help you get consistent results.

 For DIY panels, a typical working distance ranges from a few inches up to about one to two feet, depending on LED power and panel size.
 Holding the device too close might cause mild skin warmth, which is generally safe, but may not increase benefits proportionally beyond a point.
 Stepping too far away lowers irradiance and reduces therapeutic efficiency.